 Sanctions also apply to situations where a person operates a vessel, an aircraft or railway equipment while under the influence of alcohol or drugs.
 A vessel includes all craft, usually larger than a row boat designed to navigate on water, including hovercrafts.

 - Does alcohol affect men and women the same way, or is there a difference?

 If a male and a female of the same weight consumed the same amount of alcohol, the female will have a higher blood alcohol concentration when compared to her male counterpart.
 This is because females generally have about 20 per cent more body fat than males and alcohol is not fat-soluble.

-If you are operating a motorized vehicle with a blood alcohol concentration between .05 and .08 or fail a physical coordination test or drug recognition evaluation, you are subject to an immediate Tiered Administrative Licence Suspension.
+If you are operating a motorized vehicle with a blood alcohol concentration between .05 and .08 or fail a drug screening test, physical coordination test or drug recognition evaluation, you are subject to an immediate Tiered Administrative Licence Suspension.
 Tiered Administrative Licence Suspensions are progressively longer suspensions ranging from 72 hours to 60 days depending on how many previous suspensions you have received within a 10-year period: